 The concise statement of reasons briefly sets out the material considered by the Authority, the legislative requirements, and the Authority's key findings.

-If you have any questions, please contact the case manager at wendy.yeung.wye.kong@liguorandgaming.nsw.gov.au.
+If you have any questions, please contact the case manager, Max Costa, at max.costa@liquorandgaming.nsw.gov.au.

 Yours faithfully